hyperledger/firefly-fir/text/0012-namespace-isolation.md

 other plugins are structured).
 Config restrictions:
 * all plugin names must be fully unique on this node (any duplicate name is a config error)

-The `namespaces.predefined` objects will get three new sub-keys:
+The `namespaces.predefined` objects will get these new sub-keys:
 * `remoteName` is the namespace name to be recorded in plugin calls, if it differs from the locally used name (useful for interacting with multiple shared namespaces of the same name - defaults to the value of `name`)
 * `networkMode` is an enum with values `shared` or `local` (defaults to `shared`)
+* `org.key` is a string allowing you to override the default signing key within this namespace
 * `plugins` is an array of plugin names to be activated for this namespace (defaults to all available plugins if omitted)